 These crazy thoughts of mine hit home last week when my oldest, my daughter, had to have neck surgery.
 Two of the discs in her neck were crushed, so surgery was her only option.
 While I tried hard to remain strong and reassuring for her, I failed.
 Big time.
 Fail 101.

 Surgery was inevitable.
 She asked us to come down and help with the house and grandkids while she was in the hospital and recuperating.
 Of course, we said yes.
 It was an honor for us to help in any way that we could.
 We arrived a day early to have a little fun before she would be housebound.
-We shopped a little, ate a lot, and tried not to think about what was on the horizon.
+We shopped a little, ate a lot, and tried not to think about what lay ahead.
 However, Monday morning came.
-We were all up early, saying our goodbyes, hugging and crying.
+We were all up early, saying our goodbyes, hugging, and crying.
 Most likely all thinking the same thing--what if...what if.

-That morning I got my 2 oldest grandkids off to school.
+That morning, I got my 2 oldest grandkids off to school.
 With lunches packed and new clothes laid out, they were off to their first day of the new school year.
-As a child, I can't imagine how difficult that must have been for them.
-Fortunately, they don't yet comprehend the horrors of a surgery gone bad.
+As a child, I couldn't imagine how difficult that must have been for them.
+Fortunately, they don't yet comprehend the horrors of a botched surgery.
 They fully trusted us as we told them that everything was going to be just fine.

 This mother's heart can't begin to describe the gratefulness I felt towards God in that very moment.
 I was thankful for so many things--she wasn't paralyzed, she lived through it, she didn't have a heart attack or a stroke, her vocal cords weren't damaged, and on and on.
 So very thankful.
 So very grateful.

 We stayed for a week.
-We cleaned, took care of the grandkids, went grocery shopping, cooked, but most of all we watched as our daughter healed.
+We cleaned, took care of the grandkids, went grocery shopping, cooked, but most of all, we watched as our daughter healed.
 Her husband stayed home from work and took great care of her.
-She's doing wonderful, healing up and making progress each day.
+She's doing wonderfully, healing up, and making progress each day.
 Yes, we are thankful.

 1 comment: